guilherme1guy/rasa_rabbitmq_consumer/README.md

       - 9200:9200
       - 9300:9300
     networks:
-      - rasa-chatbot-network
+      - chatbot-consumer-network
       - default

 ...
 networks:
-  rasa-chatbot-network:
-    driver: bridge
+  default:
+    external:
+      name: chatbot-consumer-network
 ```

-The name of the network is rasa-chatbot-network.
-Supposing that the chatbot project is named bot-project, then on the consumer docker-compose you should set a network like this:
+Also setup the consumer docker-compose with a network like this:
 ```
 networks:
   default:
     external:
-      name: bot-project_rasa-chatbot-network
+      name: chatbot-consumer-network
 ```

 You can use `docker network ls` to see the current networks on the machine and check the correct name to use.